 This Finnish Film Foundation provides the majority of the film industry's subsidies.
 The Finnish Film Foundation provides funding for the production of 20–25 full length films and other cinema and television drama productions each year.
 Additionally, the foundation gives grants for the international marketing of films and the promotion of their export, as well as to Finland's most important film festivals.

-In 2017, an incentive system for audiovisual productions allows film and TV production companies to be reimbursed for part of the expenses they have incurred when paying salaries and making service procurements in Finland.
+The incentive system for audiovisual productions allows film and TV production companies to be reimbursed for part of the expenses they have incurred when paying salaries and making service procurements in Finland.
 This rebate is at most 25% of the expenses eligible for rebate for a production produced in Finland or a part of the production.
 Business Finland is responsible for the management of the incentive system for audiovisual productions.
 The incentive system for audiovisual productions was adopted in Finland in 2017.

 - Finnish Film Foundation